BuoyantIO/service-mesh-academy/deploying-bel-with-hazl/README.md

 export BUOYANT_LICENSE=[LICENSE]
 ```

-Add these to a file in the root of the repository, named `settings.sh`, plus add a new line with the cluster name, `export CLUSTER_NAME=demo-cluster`, like this:
+Add these to a file in the root of the `service-mesh-academy/deploying-bel-with-hazl` directory, named `settings.sh`, plus add a new line with the cluster name, `export CLUSTER_NAME=demo-cluster`, like this:

 ```bash
 export API_CLIENT_ID=[CLIENT_ID]